brimdata/zed/compiler/parser/README.md

 ## Testing

-The [zed compile command](../../cmd/zc) can be used for easily testing the output of the Zed parser.
+The [zed dev compile command](../../cmd/zc) can be used for easily testing the output of the Zed parser.

 ## Development